Esri/arcgis-pro-sdk-community-samples/Editing/AnnoTools/AnnoTools (C#).md

 1. Select the Advanced Anno Tool and digitize a line.
 An annotation feature will be created.
 ![UI](Screenshots/Screen3.png)

-1. Click the 'Modify Anno Geometry' button on the Add-In tab and drag a rectange around some annotation features.
+1. Click the 'Modify Anno Geometry' button on the Add-In tab and drag a rectangle around some annotation features.
 The geometry of these features will be rotated 90 degrees.
-1. Click the 'Modify Anno Symbol' button on the Add-In tab and drag a rectange around some annotation features.
+1. Click the 'Modify Anno Symbol' button on the Add-In tab and drag a rectangle around some annotation features.
 The text and symbol color of these features will change to 'Hello World' in red.
 ![UI](Screenshots/Screen4.png)